-Lactoperoxidase from bovine milk EC [31.11.1.7] is permitted for the purpose of reducing and/or inhibiting bacterial populations on meat surfaces in the Table to clause 14.
+Lactoperoxidase from bovine milk EC 1.11.1.7 is permitted for the purpose of reducing and/or inhibiting bacterial populations on meat surfaces in the Table to clause 14.
 There is an editorial note preceding this Table that relates to the lactoperoxidase permission.
 This note alerts that the mandatory labelling requirements of clause 4 of Standard 1.2.3 apply if meat has been treated with lactoperoxidase.
 The labelling requirements of clause 4 of Standard 1.2.3 relate to milk and milk products with no specific reference to lactoperoxidase.
 To aid in clarity of this editorial note it is proposed to add the phrase 'from bovine milk' after lactoperoxidase to indicate that the labelling requirements refer to the presence of milk products.

-The new Editorial note in the clause to Table 14 is proposed to be:
+At Draft Assessment, FSANZ proposed the following wording for the Editorial note in the clause to Table 14: